Skip to Main Content

 Maplewood: 7200 Manchester Road, St. Louis, MO 63131

 If you're planning a trip to St. Louis, you'll want to stick this iconic attraction on your itinerary.
 The spot on nearly every postcard from the area is even more stunning in person.
-Named for St. Louis' reputation as the "Gateway to West," the behemoth 630-foot-tall stainless steel arch is the largest in the world and makes the St. Louis skyline instantly recognizable.
+Named for St. Louis' reputation as the "Gateway to West," the behemoth 630-foot-tall stainless steel Gateway Arch is the largest in the world and makes the St. Louis skyline instantly recognizable.
 Take a tram ride to the top, where you can look out over 43,000 tons of concrete and steel, or take a seafaring adventure by booking a riverboat cruise on the Mississippi River.
 Couples can combine a trip to see the arch with a hand-in-hand stroll through the Gateway's national park, where the fresh air rivals the memorable vistas.

 100 Washington Ave., St. Louis, MO 63131

 One of the most popular attractions in the city, the Cathedral Basilica of Saint Louis holds the distinction of the Mother Church of the Archdiocese of the city.
-Couples can attend a mass inside the cathedral, which.
-Was built between 1907 to 1914.
+Couples can attend a mass inside the cathedral, which was built between 1907 and 1914.
 But even those who don't experience a religious ritual will be awestruck with the mosaic collection that's considered one of the largest in the entire Western Hemisphere.
 It took more than eight decades and 41 million pieces of glass tesserae to create the mosaics, which were hand-constructed by local masons and artisans.
 Couples can also get a historical tour, where they'll learn about the construction of the cathedral and why it's become known as "the Rome of the West."

 4431 Lindell Blvd., St. Louis, MO 63131

-Saint Louis Art Museum, Forest Park
+Experience the Saint Louis Art Museum

 This three-story art museum draws about a half-million visitors each year and houses a versatile collection of art from around the world.
 Walk through the halls and rooms together, viewing paintings, sculptures, and ancient and contemporary works that span 5,000 years of human expression.
 A gorgeous sculpture garden marries landscape design with architecture and sculpture.
 It's a must-visit on a breezy, sunny afternoon (or any afternoon, really).
 Art-loving and curious pairs alike will enjoy programming, including lectures and less-formal artist conversations.
 Big-time bonus?
 Admission to the museum is free.